 You must appeal within 28 days (21 days for IAS) from the date the operator rejected your original appeal.
 About half the appeals are successful so it is worth doing.

 Take pictures on your mobile phone of anything that might support your case as they are accepted as part of the appeal.
 You may find resolver.co.uk a useful way to pursue any parking appeal on public or private land.

-A new website donotpay.co.uk generates appeals against official parking penalties and claims it has a great success rate.
+A so-called ‘Robot Lawyer’ is available on donotpay.co.uk.
+It generates appeals against official parking penalties and claims it has a great success rate.

 For public parking there are four parking appeal services, depending on where you live.
 Note that public authorities may ‘stop the clock’ on the time limit to get a discount for prompt payment.

 • Rest of England and Wales trafficpenaltytribunal.gov.uk, 01625 445555.